2026 Agenda

 15:30 Policy, standards and implementation practice

-- Interpreting Australian and state EV policies to aligning corporate strategy and investment cases
+- Interpreting Australian and state EV policies to align corporate strategy and investment cases

-- Applying technical standards and connection rules to ensuring safe and interoperable infrastructure
+- Applying technical standards and connection rules to ensure safe and interoperable infrastructure

-- Embedding equity and access considerations to delivering socially robust EV rollouts
+- Embedding equity and access considerations to deliver socially robust EV rollouts

 17:00 Concludes